Health effects of electronic cigarettes: Nervous system

 A 2024 review concluded that nicotine exposure has detrimental effects on the nervous system, especially during adolescence.
 Exposure during developmental stages changes brain structure and function.
 Vaping is linked to impairment of cognitive processes, increased mood disorders and addiction, damage to functions such as memory, reasoning, impulse control, and attention.
-A 202 study reported lower gene expression, reducing occludin, which compromises the stability and strength of the blood-brain-barrier, resulting in neurovascular dysfunction, neuroinflammation, and cognitive defects.
-A 2010 study reported that short-term nicotine use excites the autonomic ganglia nerves and autonomic nerves.
+A 2020 study reported lower gene expression, reducing occludin, which compromises the stability and strength of the blood-brain-barrier, resulting in neurovascular dysfunction, neuroinflammation, and cognitive defects.

 Oral cavity

-A 2018 review reported little evidence indicating that vaping is less damaging than smoking for periodontal disease and can lead to increased risk of periodontal disease. j A 2017 review concluded that nicotine and flavorings may damage periodontal ligaments, stem cells, and gingival fibroblasts in cultures from aldehydes and/or carbonyls from vapor.
+A 2018 review reported little evidence indicating that vaping is less damaging than smoking for periodontal disease and can lead to increased risk of periodontal disease.
+A 2017 review concluded that nicotine and flavorings may damage periodontal ligaments, stem cells, and gingival fibroblasts in cultures from aldehydes and/or carbonyls from vapor.
 A 2016 clinicians guide state that e-cigarettes could harm the periodontium because of the effects of nicotine on gum tissues and the immune system.
-A 2021 study reported that vaping resulted in nicotine stomatitis, hairy tongue, angular cheilitis, and oral mucosal lesions.
-E-cigarettes are not implicated in cancer.
+A 2021 study reported that vaping resulted in nicotine stomatitis, hairy tongue, angular cheilitis, and oral mucosal lesions E-cigarettes seems to not be implicated in oral cancer.

-Cannabinoids

-Cannabinoid-enriched e-liquids require sophisticated processing, and may lack information on quality control, expiry date, conditions of preservation, or toxicological/clinical assessment.
-It is assumed that vaporizing cannabinoids at lower temperatures is safer because it produces smaller amounts of toxicants than a traditional cigarette.
-As of 2015 the health effects specific cannabinoid vaping were unknown.
-However, cannabinoid e-cigarettes mixed with other diluents and chemicals was associated with EVALI, although a 2017 study rejected this.